wsydney76/craft-elementmap5/README.md

 In complex multi-site, multi-user, Commerce settings or deeply nested content models, it hopefully works as expected, but maybe not.

-Also, it can only detect relationships in the `relations` database table, so it won't work for links created by reference tags, or in CKEditor inline links.
+Also, it can only detect relationships in the `relations` database table, so it won't work for links created by reference tags, in CKEditor inline links.

+Also, plugins that create their own custom relationships are not supported (like Verbb Navigation).

 Handles relationships for